TGamesTV/BungeeServerManager/README.md

 permission|permission for the command

 As many servers/commands can be created as needed.
+Add `#!/bin/bash` at the beginning of each start script if you haven't already.

 ## Installation
 1. Copy the BungeeServerAdmin-\*.jar file to the plugins folder of Bungeecord